endurancerc/RealDriver/README.md

 Ready to go miles instead of meters?!
 Take your FPV R/C experience to the next level with RealDriver!
 [Other systems](https://store.cloudrc.com/products/advenx33-5g-transmitter-shipping-fee-for-igor) touting 4G/5G range require you to purchase expensive propritary hardware, sim cards and wireless plans.
 If you already own a [25 Servo Controller](http://www.endurance-rc.com/controllers.php#tfservo) you are ready to go; no additional hardware is neded.
 Best of all RealDriver is free and open source!

 ### Requirements:
    1. Two Android devices.
-Both devices must be registered on a cellular network with data enabled.
+The receiver device must be registered on a cellular network with data enabled.
+The transmitter device can either be connected to a cellular network or connected to WiFi with an iternet connection.
-   2. The receiver device must have the Endurance R/C 25 Servo Controller attached via a USB OTG cable.
+   2. The receiver device must have the Endurance R/C 25 Servo Controller attached.

 ### Receiver Setup:
    1. Power up the receiver android device, plug the USB OTG cable into the receiver device with the 25 Servo